alanhe421/vsc-extension-gitlink/README.md

   * `domain`: Domain (e.g., github.com, gitlab.com)
   * `platform`: Platform name, must match a platform name defined in `gitlink.platforms`

+* `gitlink.useCompactMenu`: Whether to use compact menu style.
+When enabled, all GitLink commands will be grouped under a single submenu to reduce clutter in context menus.
+When disabled, main commands will appear directly in the context menu.
+Default is false.

 ## Sponsor

 - [PayPal ](https://www.paypal.com/paypalme/alanhe421)